-- Take it slowly make sure your learner has understood each step before moving on. - Be patient; don't be tempted to grab the mouse or the keyboard and do things for your learner - after all practice makes perfect!
-(Sit on your hands if you must!) - If you do need to do something, (e.g. change a setting) explain that it's something they won't need to do themselves but explain what you're doing, e.g. "There's something called a Control Panel where it's possible to change the website that you see first".
+- Take it slowly make sure your learner has understood each step before moving on - Be patient don't be tempted to grab the mouse or the keyboard and do things for your learner - after all practice makes perfect!
+(Sit on your hands if you must!). - If you do need to do something, (e.g. change a setting) explain that it's something they won't need to do

-- If someone asks about things you feel they're not yet ready for, just say you'll be covering that later. - Have a few reassuring quotes or anecdotes up your sleeve, such as "when learning about computers, the first session is always the hardest!" - Make sure any resources you design are clear and easy to read.
+- Have a few reassuring quotes or anecdotes up your sleeve, such as "when learning about computers, the first session is always the hardest!" - Make sure any resources you design are clear and easy to read.